heliosgrounder/ModernOperationCourse/README.md

 ---

-Greedy randomized heuristics for the maximum clique problem
+Tabu heuristics for the maximum clique problem